Jocelyn-JE/HeroCtrl/docs/myfindings.md

     * param1: `camera`
     * ACTION: `DM`

-    Changes the default mode when the camera is powered on.
+    Changes the default mode when the camera is powered on

     | OPTION | Description                     |
     |--------|---------------------------------|